DustCar/Unreal-Gaming-Programming-Notes/README.md

 After ensuring EIS is added and enabled, first task would be to set up the IMC within the character header and establishing SetupPlayerInputComponent in the cpp file.
  - add a UInputMappingContext* as a protected member in *Character.h
  - in the cpp file, set up SetupPlayerInputComponent.
 If anything is default set, other than `Super::SetupPlayerInputComponent`, then remove.
 We'll get back to it later on, for now is just setup.
-   1. Get player controller
+   1. Get player controller using `GetController()`.
+Make sure to Cast to make sure you are retrieving an APlayerController object.
-   2. Get local player subsystem from player controller. (remember to add scope ULocalPlayer when using GetSubsystem<>().
+   2. Get enhanced input local player subsystem from player controller using `ULocalPlayer::GetSubsystem<>()`.
-   3. Clear mappings then add the Input Mapping context from header file.
+   3. Clear mappings using `ClearAllMappings()` then add the Input Mapping context from header file with `AddMappingContext()`.

 Next is to set up the IAs.
 This could be done individually by creating separate *UInputAction\** variables but would become tedious with more actions.
 For better management, use a config file to hold multiple actions.
 This config file would subclass **DataAsset** and can hold as many actions as wanted.